algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 1. **Build Deployment:** Deploy the latest build of the project in the testing environment.
 2. **Test Execution:** Execute a set of [predefined test cases](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) covering the critical functionalities.
-3. **Results Archiving:** Archive the test results [here](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) for future reference.
+3. **Archiving results:** Archive the test results [here](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing) for future reference.
 4. **Issue Reporting:** If critical issues are identified, report them promptly to the development team for resolution.

 ---
 #### Group Game-Testing

 To gain a better overview of the project, a collaboration with the [3rd](Collaboration-QA.md) team's quality assurance team was set up.
 This collaboration enables the 2 teams to have an external view of the game and simply identify errors and bugs.
 The main advantage of this collaboration is to have several points of view on the same situation and to see or share new working methods.